Convert TXT to TSV

 Why Convert TXT to TSV?

-• Unix/Linux Tools: Perfect for command-line processing with awk, cut, paste, and other Unix utilities
+• Unix Pipeline: Works with awk, cut, paste, sort, and other command-line tools

-• Scientific Standard: Widely used in bioinformatics, genomics, and scientific data exchange
+• Scientific Standard: Standard for bioinformatics, genomics, and research data

 Practical Examples